-The Chinese Gallery at the British Museum has reopened, with more and new exhibits.
-The BM will include and rotate different types of objects such as paintings, prints and textiles.
-The gallery also introduces new research and contemporary objects such as a newly-made lacquer box.
+The Chinese Gallery at the British Museum will include and rotate different types of objects such as paintings, prints and textiles.
 It includes a digital version of the rarely-displayed Admonitions Scroll.

 The University of Cambridge have digitised the famous Ten Bamboo Studio Manual of Painting and Calligraphy.
 This is an early printed manual of paintings, with lots of appealing compositions.
 You can click through the pages (remember the books are “backwards” compared to western order).

 Image 220 is the persimmon and tangerines used to illustrate the Wikipedia article on the manual’s publisher Hu Zhengyan.
 It also appears in a video about the Huntington’s copy of the Manual, with more information in their blog.